 GER: We’ve seen manufacturing robots spreading rapidly across factories and automating production lines.
 Why are you focusing on maintenance?

 JL: Actually we’re doing both.
-There’s tremendous opportunity for robotics and automation across GE, including in the factory and in the field.
+There’s a tremendous opportunity for robotics and automation across GE, including in the factory and in the field.

 GER: How do you find out what robots customers and GE businesses want?